lucav76/Fibry/README.md

 - It provides a way to create simple **Finite State Machines**, either with Actors or with Consumers (recommended)
 - It provides support for three types of **transactions**, from lightweight to full transactions, with roll-back

-Some numbers
+Some numbers (from Loom)
 ===
-So, fibers are better than threads.
+So, virtual threads (fibers) are faster than threads.
 Got it.
-How much better?
+How much faster?
 Very much.
 Depending on your problem, you can consider them 10X-100X better than threads.
 While Fibry has not been optimized for extreme performance (e.g. it is based on a JDK queue), performance has been taken into high consideration, with the result that generally you don't pay the price of features that you don't need, which explains why there are so many types of actors with different capabilities.
-Also, Loom is not completed yet, so its performance can change.
+Also, at hte time of the test Loom was not completed yet, so its performance can be different than now.
 I took some informal benchmarks using a C5.2xlarge VM instance, without tuning of the OS or of Loom:

 - Number of concurrent threads that can be created without OS tuning: around 3K